5 Minutes Alone: Reception

 Upon release, the song had an immediate impact on the band's fanbase, quickly becoming one of Pantera's most popular songs.

 Metal Hammer ranked "5 Minutes Alone" number six on their list of the 50 best Pantera songs.

 Covers

 "5 Minutes Alone" was covered by the bands Lamb of God, Ill Nino, DevilDriver, Soilwork, and Killswitch Engage in Dallas, Texas on December 8, 2007, on the 3rd anniversary of Dimebag Darrell's death.
 It featured 3 vocalists, 5 guitarists, and 3 drummers.

 The song was covered by Nonpoint for the Metal Hammer tribute album Getcha Pull!
 A Tribute to Dimebag Darrell as a downloadable bonus track.
 Nonpoint then released the song on their 2010 studio album Miracle.

 Texas deathcore band Upon a Burning Body recorded the song as well.
-It can be said as another bonus track for Getcha Pull!
+It can be heard as another bonus track for Getcha Pull!
 A Tribute to Dimebag Darrell.

 Florida deathcore band Traitors covered the song as well, and is posted on their Bandcamp.